Use this guide to find out how to save money and do finance in Spain in 2022, if you are thinking about becoming an expat, or are living in Spain.

 Some banks will also require you to maintain a minimum balance, usually of at least 500 Euros, at all times.

 Most Spanish banks charge an annual or quarterly fee for administration of a current account (cuenta corriente) and is typically 15–30 Euros.
-There are often additional charges for credit (tarjeta de crédito) and debit cards (tarjeta de débito); additional account holders; savings accounts (cuenta de ahorros) and other items like cheque/check books.
+There are often additional charges for credit (tarjeta de crédito) and debit cards (tarjeta de débito) too.

 Money Exchange Specialists

-If you’re looking to make a large, one-off payment, as most will do to buy an apartment or villa, or to make regular payments from the UK, it may be worth considering using a trusted Money Exchange specialist.
-These professionals deal in this sort of thing day in day out, and they can make your money go further by giving you fantastic exchange rates which are better than the banks.
+If you’re looking to make a large, one-off payment, as most will do to buy an apartment or villa, it may be worth considering using a trusted Money Exchange specialist.
+These professionals do finance as their job, and they will save you money by giving you fantastic exchange rates which are better than the banks.

-Through our links with Move Assured, the professional trade association, Indalo Transport have partnered with Moneycorp, to help you save money when moving your funds abroad.
+Through our links with Move Assured, the professional trade association, Indalo Transport has partnered with RationalFX, to help you save money when moving your funds abroad.
 As well as being the UK’s largest specialist foreign currency provider, they’ve been around for over 35 years and now exchange £22bn for 2.4m customers per year.

-Moneycorp can help you to send money to Spain at much better rates than normal banks.
-If moving to or from Spain, Moneycorp will help make sure it’s as pain-free as possible.
-If you want to find out more, click here
+RationalFX can help you to send money to Spain at much better rates than normal banks.
+If moving to or from Spain, they will help make sure it’s as pain-free as possible.
+If you want to find out more about the money exchange specialists that we trust, click here

-If you’re already an expat and looking for ways to really save money on your exchanges, the new apps from Transferwise or Revolut are ground breaking, in that they are fast & incredibly easy to use.
-Their bank-beating rates and low fees mean that when you need to exchange your Sterling for Euros, you’ll be saving money every time you make a transfer, as it’s all done online rather than through a bank.
-There is an in depth review of Transferwise here that you may find very useful
+If you’re already an expat and looking for ways to really save money on your exchanges, the new apps from Transferwise (no simply ‘Wise’) or Revolut are fast & incredibly easy to use.
+Their bank-beating rates and low fees mean that you’ll be saving money every time you make a transfer,.
+It’s all done online rather than through a bank.

 Revolut goes even further, as you can order a mastercard from within the app, and all the security and verification checks are also carried out using the camera on your smartphone – all you have to do is follow the instructions.
 Truly amazing!

-Understandably, some people may find using an online exchange service a tad risky, so we’ve put together a mini-guide on how to tell whether the online money exchange you’re about to use is legitimate or not:-
+Understandably, some people may find using an online financial service a tad risky.
+So, to help you save money and do finance for expats in Spain in 2022, we’ve put together a mini-guide on how to help tell whether the website you’re about to use is legitimate or not:-

 Forget Your Own Currency Conversions